KI-PMF: Knowledge Integrated Plausible Motion Forecasting: Experiments

 \subsection{Computational performance}

 Although the refinement layer does not have any learnable parameters, it requires computation time to perform the refinement, which is crucial for the real-time deployment of the network.
-In our refinement layer we use the trajectory-intersects-polygon operation (similar to point-in-polygon), on average per scene, we were able to perform a check in $0.3-0.5 ms$ for $4$ polygon envelops on 12 core CPU.
-The intersection test could be parallelized easily, allowing for a significantly faster computation on a GPU.
-On average, there were 948 trajectories available after the refinement layer, with four goal positions constructed per $a_{tar}$ per scene.
-The Fig.~\ref{fig:computation_graph} showcases the theoretical limits for a point-in-polygon operation, which we performed using different algorithms on a CPU for a total of 1 million randomly sampled points.
+In our refinement layer, we use the point-in-polygon operation to perform the boundary conditions check.
+On average, per scene, we were able to perform a check under $0.3-0.5 ms$ for $4$ polygon envelops on 12 core CPU.
+The check could be parallelized easily, allowing for a significantly faster computation on a GPU.
+Fig.~\ref{fig:computation_graph} showcases the theoretical limits for a point-in-polygon operation, which we performed using different algorithms on a CPU for a total of 1 million randomly sampled points, allowing us to justify that the refinement layer could meet real-time requirements.